 They made out yesterday night.

 This is an abbreviation of the word “charognard” in English is “scavenger”.
 The guy is everywhere and seduces everyone.
 This slang is also the nickname of the French football player Matuidi: Matuidi Charo.
 He is everywhere on the football field.
-The French rapper Niska gave him this nickname and since then he has a celebration when he goals, he imitates the vulture.
+The French rapper Niska gave him this nickname and since then he has celebrated when he goals, he imitates the vulture.

 Rémi c’est un vrai charo en soirée !